Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Introduction

 \subsection{Contribution}

-The contributions of this paper can be summarized as follows. \textit{First}, we introduce VisionGuard, a new \textit{attack-agnostic} and \textit{dataset-agnostic} detection technique for defense against adversarial examples. \textit{Second}, we show that VisionGuard is more computationally efficient, both at run-time and design-time, than defenses that rely on training sets or building DNN-based detectors.
-This allows us to apply VisionGuard to real-time applications that may also involve large-scale image domains, illustrated by experiments on ImageNet. \textit{Third}, we provide extensive comparative experiments on MNIST, CIFAR10, and ImageNet, that show that VisionGuard outperforms similar defenses in terms of scalability and detection performance.
+The contributions of this paper can be summarized as follows. \textit{First}, we introduce VG, a new \textit{attack-agnostic} and \textit{dataset-agnostic} detection technique for defense against adversarial examples. \textit{Second}, we show that VG is more computationally efficient, both at run-time and design-time, than defenses that rely on training sets or building DNN-based detectors.
+This allows us to apply VG to real-time applications that may also involve large-scale image domains, illustrated by experiments on ImageNet. \textit{Third}, we propose AdvNet, the first dataset with clean and physically attacked traffic sign images using the $\text{RP}_2$ attack \cite{eykholt2018robust} and the first evaluation against such robust physical attacks. \textit{Fourth}, we provide extensive comparative experiments on MNIST, CIFAR10, ImageNet, and AdvNet that show that VG outperforms similar defenses in terms of scalability and detection performance.